cncf/tag-security/governance/charter.md

 [TOC](https://github.com/cncf/toc).
 We have provided a more detailed description of roles and process to facilitate group collaboration:

-* [Roles](roles.md) - the work of the group is facilited by Chairs, Technical Leads, and active group members
+* [Roles](roles.md) - the work of the group is facilitated by Chairs, Technical Leads, and active group members
 * [Process](process.md) - how projects are proposed and work is tracked